 If a new employee notifies their preferred super fund (using the Superannuation Standard Choice Form), employers must make payments into this account.

-They will also be able to submit or update superannuation, tax and bank details through the same app, and have it automatically verified by the ATO, taking the hassle out of onboarding for both staff and HR.
+They will also be able to submit or update superannuation, tax and bank details through the same app.

 Employers will need to contact the Australian Taxation Office (ATO) to see if the employee has an existing super fund (a stapled fund).
 This can be done by logging onto ATO online services and entering in the employee’s details.